dgfitch/Plort/README.markdown

 > - Room D, on the other side of the locked door.

-#### Hardship, current

-The likelihood of a player, in their current state, satisfying or completing a given PPoint.

-#### Accessibility

-The likelihood [0-1] that a player can successfully reach an LPoint, given the current Plot state.
-Not calculated continuously, only when plot changes are triggered or required.

-> At the beginning of the example, this would be 0 for Room D and 0.2 for Room C. When the player picks up the gun, it would go up for room C.

 #### Plot

 The game state: a directed graph of PPoints and an undirected graph of LPoints, connected by the various types of arcs.
 Encompasses all currently-possible "stories" that can be told, and the state of the physical and potential worlds.